slebok/slebok/stories/prolog-fj-tapl/main.md

 # A Prological Reconstruction of Featherweight Java from TAPL

-This story tells what I found while I reconstructed parser, evaluator and type checker of Featherweight Java (FJ) from Benjamin Pierce's book %LINKME:"Types and Programming Languages" (TAPL), Sect.
-19, in %LINKME:Prolog (%LINKME:SWI-Prolog, to be precise).
+This is the story of how I naively reconstructed a parser, evaluator and type checker for Featherweight Java (FJ) from Benjamin Pierce's book %LINKME:"Types and Programming Languages" (TAPL), Sect.
+19, in %LINKME:Prolog ([SWI-Prolog](http://www.swi-prolog.org/pldoc/man?predicate=select/4), to be precise).
 The insights of this story, if any, come from observing

 1. how the implementation reconstructs the semantics of the book's figures' specifying syntax and semantics of FJ, and
-2. how the implementation deviates from the specifications (and why).
+2. how and why the implementation differs from the specifications.

 The work was partly motivated by Guy Steele's talk ["It’s Time for a New Old Language"](https://www.youtube.com/watch?v=dCuZkaaou0Q).